-- 26. Shareholder controllers, as defined by sections 3(4) and 3(5) of the Act may hold a wide variety of positions relating to a DAB, and the application of the fit and proper criterion takes account of this.
-The key consideration is the likely or actual impact on the interests of clients and potential clients of a person holding the particular position as shareholder controller.
-This is viewed in the context of the circumstances of the individual case, and of the particular position held.
+- 26. As defined by sections 3(4) and 3(5) of the Act, shareholder controllers may hold a wide variety of positions relating to a DAB, and the application of the fit and proper criterion takes account of this.
+The key consideration is the likely or actual impact on clients' interests and potential clients holding a particular position as shareholder controller.
+This is viewed in the context of the individual case's circumstances and the particular position held.
 The general presumption is that the greater the influence on the DAB, the higher the threshold will be for the shareholder controller to fulfil the criterion.
-Thus, for example, higher standards will generally be required of a shareholder controller owning, say, 20 per cent or more of the shares of a DAB compared with a shareholder controller owning 5 per cent. - 27.
-In reviewing the application of the criterion to shareholder controllers or persons proposing to become such controllers, the Authority considers two main factors. - 28.
-First, it considers what influence the person has or is likely to have on the conduct of the affairs of the DAB.
-If the person does, or is likely to, exercise a close control over

-- the business, the Authority would look for evidence that he has the probity and soundness of judgment and relevant knowledge and skills for running a DAB.
-On the other hand, if the shareholder does not, or is not likely to, influence the directors and management of the DAB on the detailed conduct of the business, it would not be necessary to require such a level of relevant knowledge and experience. - 29.
-The second consideration is whether the financial position, reputation or conduct of the shareholder controller or prospective shareholder controller has damaged or is likely to damage the DAB through 'contagion' which undermines confidence in that DAB.
-For example, if a holding company, or a major shareholder, were to suffer financial problems it could damage confidence of clients or potential clients in the stability or financial integrity of the licensed DAB.
+Thus, for example, higher standards will generally be required of a shareholder controller owning 20 per cent or more of a DAB's shares, compared with a shareholder controller owning five per cent. - 27.
+In reviewing the application of the criterion to shareholder controllers or persons proposing to become such controllers, the Authority considers two main factors.
+First, it considers what influence the person has, or is likely to have, on the conduct of the DAB affairs.
+If the person does or is likely to exercise close control over the business, the Authority would look for evidence that he/she has the probity and soundness of judgment and relevant knowledge and skills for running a DAB.
+On the other hand, if the shareholder does not, or is not likely to, influence the directors and management of the DAB on the business's detailed conduct, it would not be necessary to require such a level of relevant knowledge and experience. - 28.
+The second consideration is whether the shareholder controller or prospective shareholder controller's financial position, reputation or conduct has damaged or is likely to damage the DAB through 'contagion', which undermines confidence in that DAB.
+For example, suppose a holding company, or a major shareholder, were to suffer financial problems.
+In that case, it could damage the confidence which clients or potential clients have in the stability or financial integrity of the licensed DAB.
 Generally, the higher the shareholding, the greater the risk of 'contagion' if the shareholder encounters financial difficulties.
 The risk of contagion is not, however, confined to financial weakness.
 Publicity about illegal or unethical conduct by a holding company or another member of the group may also damage confidence in the DAB.
-DABs are expected to notify the Authority immediately if they become aware of material concerns regarding the suitability of a shareholder controller. - 30.
-In the case of a controller who 'directs' or 'instructs' a shareholder controller, similar considerations apply to those relevant to assessing the fulfilment of the shareholder controllers criterion.
-In other words, the standards that an indirect controller needs to satisfy are likely to be at a minimum the standards also required of the person who is indirectly controlled. - 31.
+DAB's are expected to notify the Authority immediately if they become aware of material concerns regarding a shareholder controller's suitability.

+- 29. In the case of a controller who 'directs' or 'instructs' a shareholder controller, similar considerations apply to those relevant to assessing the shareholder controller's criterion's fulfilment.
+In other words, the standards that an indirect controller needs to satisfy are likely to be at a minimum the standards also required of the indirectly controlled person. - 30.
 Where a person is a controller by virtue of 'directing' or 'instructing' the board of a DAB, the standards required are high.
-The controller has to have the probity and relevant knowledge, experience, skills and diligence for running a DAB.
-The qualities required are those which are also appropriate for the board of directors or partners of a DAB.
+The controller must have the probity and relevant knowledge, experience, skills and diligence to run a DAB.
+The qualities required are also appropriate for the board of directors or partners of a DAB.

-Schedule 1 Paragraph 2: "business to be conducted in a prudent manner"
+Schedule 1 Paragraph 2: "business to be conducted in a prudent manner."